 Meet the Maker: Papercraft Designer Maggie Holmes

-With an amazing range of new American Crafts papercraft products landing in store for our Papercraft Live event this month, we simply had to catch up with top papercraft designer, Maggie Holmes!
+With an amazing range of new American Crafts papercraft products landing in store for our Papercraft Live event, we simply had to catch up with top papercraft designer, Maggie Holmes!
 With collections full of colour and texture, we wanted to know more about the woman behind it and how she got into her craft…

 Describe your creative style

 My creative style has always been sort of eclectic.
 I love vintage elements, but I also love mixing in things that are very current and on trend.
 I also love color, especially pink, yellow and blues!

 What was the very first thing you designed?

 I recently found a box of my old journals and when I started looking through them, I realized I was scrapbooking before I even knew what that was!
 As a very young girl I would save photos and memorabilia and tape them into my journals as a way of adding visual memories to my journal entries.
 It was amazing to see that I have had a passion for this type of creativity and memory keeping pretty much my whole life!

 The new Flourish range is beautiful!
 Where do you start when coming up new ideas for collections?
 Is there a particular process that you follow?

 Thank you so much!!
 It is actually more of an ongoing process for me that truly never really starts or stops.
 I find inspiration all around and different things are always jumping out at me, especially when I am not necessarily looking.
 I have a passion for interior design and I also love fashion, so I often find inspiration in those worlds.
 It’s a pretty organic process for me as things that I love get filed away in my visual memory all the time, and it’s fun to see what comes out when it’s all mashed up and then translated into something completely new and fresh!